MazenHisham1/Life-Expectancy/README.md

 # 🌍 Life Expectancy Data Analysis

-This project analyzes global health and development indicators to explore factors affecting **life expectancy** across countries and years.
-The dataset includes a wide range of socio-economic, health, and demographic variables.
+This project explores global health and development indicators to identify key factors influencing `**life expectancy**` across countries and years.
+Using a comprehensive dataset containing socio-economic, health, and demographic variables, the analysis includes both exploratory data analysis (EDA) and predictive modeling to uncover patterns and make data-driven predictions about life expectancy.
 ---

 ## 📁 Dataset Description